"Hayedeh: Legendary Persian Diva"

 A Documentary by Pejman Akbarzadeh

-Camera: Sholeh Zahraei, M. Heravi, Behyar Zolfaghari
+Camera: Sholeh Zahraei, Mostafa Heravi, Behyar Zolfaghari

 Time: 100 min., Language: Persian, Subtitle: English

-“Hayedeh Legendary Persian Diva” is a 2009 documentary film about the late Iran's iconic singer Hayedeh, made by the exiled musician and journalist Pejman Akbarzadeh in The Netherlands.
+“Hayedeh Legendary Persian Diva” is a 2009 documentary film about the late Iran's iconic singer HAYEDEH, made by the exiled musician and journalist Pejman Akbarzadeh in The Netherlands.

 The 100-min. documentary was filmed in France, Germany, the Netherlands, the UK and USA.
 The language of the film is Persian with English subtitles.